15 Great Travel Destinations in Greece for All Tastes

 Perfect for “Mamma Mia” vacation

 A genuine Greek gem with beautiful beaches, clear water and whitewashed houses.
 Here awaits quiet days lined with sun, swimming and good food.
 Skopelos is also one of the two islands where much of the Mamma Mia film was shot – perfect for a real Mamma Mia vacation.
-The island is also known for its more than 360 churches, one for every day of the year.
+The island is also known for its more than 360 churches, one for every day of the year and is a great travel destination in Greece.

 Skopelos is a green gem lined with stunning beaches.
 The atmosphere is genuinely Greek and the capital with its winding alleys lined with whitewashed houses is typical of the sporadic architecture.
 Travelling to Skopelos is both relaxing and enjoyable.
 Here you will have a quiet holiday with good food and many comfortable hours by the sea.